jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <div class="discussion" markdown="1">

+{:.rquestion}
-<span class="respond"/> Imagine you yourself as "able bodied" were transported to a world where everyone had "three arms and three legs", would you still experience yourself as able bodied?
+Imagine you yourself as "able bodied" were transported to a world where everyone had "three arms and three legs", would you still experience yourself as able bodied?

+{:.rquestion}
-<span class="respond"/> If think you would begin to feel disabled without your body every changing, how does this suggest that physical and social structures are affecting consciousness?
+If think you would begin to feel disabled without your body every changing, how does this suggest that physical and social structures are affecting consciousness?

+{:.rquestion}
-<span class="respond"/> In the video, how was this idea captured in the distinction between "impairment" and "disability"
+In the video, how was this idea captured in the distinction between "impairment" and "disability"

+{:.rquestion}
-<span class="respond"/> According to the video, why does a physical change as simple and mundane as "curb cuts" make such a big difference?
+According to the video, why does a physical change as simple and mundane as "curb cuts" make such a big difference?
 How does it affect the self-conception of "disabled" people?

+{:.rquestion}
 How does it affect society's larger attitude toward "disabled people"?

 </div>